Ideas: February 2024 Release

 Atomic recycler

-As we dig up and use up various elements in the earth’s crust and then proceed to ultimately dump it into landfills, we’re going to run out of places to dig and run out of elements to use in our technology/products.
+As we dig up and use up various elements in the earth’s crust and then proceed to ultimately dump it into landfills, we’re going to run out of places to dig and run out of elements to use in our technologies and products.
+In fact, landfills would eventually become the future mines for these elements.
 So what I propose is that we take all the trash and find some way to just rip all the molecules apart into component atoms and sort it based off the kind of element it is.
 Maybe it’s turning it into plasma and using something like a mass spectrometer, or maybe it’s something else.
 But the idea is compelling, if not potentially necessary in the long term.

 Infinite capacity battery